Iceland (supermarket): History

 Soon after Grimsey's appointment, Malcolm Walker, Iceland Foods's founder and chairman, was forced to stand down, as it was revealed that he had sold £13.5 million of Iceland Foods shares just five weeks before the company released the first of several profits warnings.

 Iceland Foods' holding company was renamed the Big Food Group in February 2002, and attempted a refocus on the convenience sector with a bid for Londis.
 Grimsey remained until the takeover and demerger of the Big Food Group by a consortium led by the Icelandic company Baugur Group in February 2005.
 Walker subsequently returned to his previous role at Iceland Foods.
 Iceland Foods's website has a page critical of Grimsey's period in control.

-After Baugur collapsed in 2009, a 77% stake in the firm came into the ownership of the Icelandic banks Landsbanki and Glitnir.
+After Baugur went into administration in 2009, a 77% stake in the firm came into the ownership of the Icelandic banks Landsbanki and Glitnir.
 In 2012 the stake was purchased by a consortium including Malcolm Walker and Graham Kirkham.

 After Walker's return to the company, Iceland Foods reduced the workforce at the Deeside head office by 500, with approximately 300 jobs moved as a result of relocation of a distribution warehouse to Warrington.